DigUpTheHatchet/spotify-social/README.md

 - Deploy the API gateway + CW Role for Register Spotify User with Terraform
 - Upgrade/style the `/spotify` endpoint
 - Encrypt payload for RSU lambda
+- Create a dev environment on AWS
+- Create diagrams

 - TF Resource